SanjnaKumari/SanjnaKumari/README.md

 ---

 ## 📌 Let's Connect!
-If you're working on AI, cloud platforms, or backend systems — I’d love to collaborate or contribute.
+If you're working on Full-stack, AI, cloud platforms, or backend systems — I’d love to collaborate or contribute.
 Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/sanjnakumari) or [email](mailto:sanjnak@vt.edu)!

 ---